ImageMagick/Usage-Markdown/morphology/index.md

 The '*geometry*' specification is basically exactly like that of the argument previous '`Rectangle`' kernel.
 It gives the size of the kernel, and even the 'offset' of the neighbourhood 'origin'.
-If only one number is supplied, it is the dimensions for a a square kernel will be assumed.
+If only one number is supplied, it is the dimensions for a square kernel will be assumed.
 Remember this is NOT a 'radius' argument.

-If no '*geometry*' or '`:`' is specified, then you are using a 'old' style specification, and a odd sized square kernel big enough to hold all the values given will be generated.
+If no '*geometry*' or '`:`' is specified, then you are using a 'old' style specification, and an odd sized square kernel big enough to hold all the values given will be generated.
 This is not recommended and only provided for backward compatibility with older versions of ImageMagick.

 After the '`:`' (which is required after a '*geometry*' specification) you then supply *width* × *height* floating point values separated by commas and/or spaces.
 A special value of '`NaN`' (meaning "Not a Number") or a '`-`' on its own, can be used to specify that this point in the kernel is not part of the neighbourhood.

-For example here is a specification for a square kernel of width 3, that can be used as for convolution blurring of the single pixel image.
+For example, here is a specification for a square kernel of width 3, that can be used as for convolution blurring of the single pixel image.

 ~~~
 convert pixel.gif   -morphology Convolve \